TheDeanLab/navigate/docs/source/software_installation.rst

 **Run the ASLM software**::
-    (ASLM) MyComputer ASLM $ aslm
+    (ASLM) MyComputer ASLM $ navigate

 .. note::

-    If you are running the software on a computer that does not have the appropriate hardware you will need to add the flag -sh after aslm:
+    If you are running the software on a computer that does not have the appropriate hardware you will need to add the flag -sh after navigate:

-        aslm -sh
+        navigate -sh

 After completeting these steps you will only need to do the below to start the software upon opening the prompt: